-Based upon this, the INAS eligibility criteria for athletes with autism is:
+Based upon this, the eligibility criteria for athletes with autism is:

-1. A formal diagnosis of Autism, ASD or Asperger's syndrome, carried out by a qualified practitioner, using accepted diagnostic techniques.
+- 1. A Full-Scale score of IQ of 76 or above, or no diagnosis of intellectual disability, and; - 2.
+A formal diagnosis of Autism or ASD carried out by a qualified practitioner, using accepted diagnostic techniques.

-INAS wishes to advise all athletes that these criteria are subject to change following the trial project.
+Please note that these criteria are subject to change following the trial project.